Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

 First, we propose an outcome modeling approach akin to standard g-computation \cite{snowden_implementation_2011}.
 To generate predicted values of $Y$ under $a$, a combination of statistical and simulation modeling is used

-where $s(a,V_i,W_i=0;\alpha)$ is a statistical model for $E[Y | A_i = a, V_i, W_i =0]$ and $t()$ is a generic transformation (e.g., identity for linear models, inverse logit for logistic models).
-Here, the simulation model, $m(a, W_i=1;\beta)$, shifts the fitted statistical model to generate predicted values of $E[Y^a | V, W=1]$.
-The statistical and simulation models can then be used to generate predicted values of $Y$ under $a\in\{0,1\}$ for both $W=0$ and $W=1$.
+where $q(a,V_i,W_i=0;\alpha)$ is a statistical model for $E[Y | A_i = a, V_i, W_i=0, S_i=0]$ and $t()$ is a generic transformation (e.g., identity for linear models, inverse logit for logistic models).
+Here, the simulation model, $r(a, W_i=1;\beta)$, shifts the fitted statistical model to generate predicted values of $Y^a$ for women.
 The synthesis g-computation estimator for $\psi$ is

-where $n$ is the number of observations in the combined clinic and trial data, and $n_1 = \sum_{i=1}^{n} I(R_i = 1)$.
+where $n$ is the number of observations in the combined clinic and trial data, and $n_1 = \sum_{i=1}^{n} I(S_i = 1)$.
 To apply this estimator, first the nuisance parameters for the statistical model, $\alpha$, are estimated using the trial data.
 Keeping with the motivating example, a logistic regression model could be fit predicting STI test completion among men.
-Next, a simulation model is developed to update the statistical model values for women.
+Next, a simulation model is developed to update the fitted statistical model values for women.
 Then $\hat{\psi}_g$ is computed based on $f_a(V_i,W_i;\hat{\alpha}, \tilde{\beta})$.
-To incorporate the uncertainty in $\hat{\alpha}$ and the distribution of $\tilde{\beta}$, we propose the following semiparametric bootstrap or Monte Carlo procedure.
+To incorporate the uncertainty of $\hat{\alpha}$, $\tilde{\beta}$, and sampling of the target population, we propose the following semiparametric bootstrap or Monte Carlo procedure.
 First, randomly draw $\tilde{\beta}^*$ from the specified distribution for $\tilde{\beta}$, and $\hat{\alpha}^*$ from a multivariate normal distribution based on $\hat{\alpha}$ and the estimated covariance matrix for $\hat{\alpha}$.
 Next, resample with replacement the clinic data.
-Using $\hat{\alpha}^*$, $\tilde{\beta}^*$, and the resampled clinic data, compute $\hat{\psi}_g$ as described above.
-This process is then repeated many times (e.g., $10^5$ times).
-Results from all the repetitions can then be jointly summarized by the set of results (e.g., mean and standard deviation, percentiles) or presented visually (e.g., histogram, violin plot, boxplot).
+Using $\hat{\alpha}^*$, $\tilde{\beta}^*$, and the resampled clinic data, compute $\hat{\psi}_g$.
+This process is then repeated many times (at least $10^5$).
+This approach to uncertainty analysis has also been used in probabilistic bias analyses \cite{fox_presentation_2021}.
+Results from all the repetitions can then be numerically summarized (e.g., mean and standard deviation, percentiles) or presented visually (e.g., histogram, violin plot).

-A difficulty in application of this g-computation estimator is the specified simulation model parameters must be conditional on covariates.
-For example, consider the following synthesis model